Virus Scan API API Reference

 POST /virus/scan/file/advanced

 Advanced Scan files with 360-degree Content Protection across Viruses and Malware, executables, invalid files, scripts, and even restrictions on accepted file types with complete content verification.
 Customize threat rules to your needs.
 Leverage continuously updated signatures for millions of threats, and advanced high-performance scanning capabilities.
 Over 17 million virus and malware signatures.
 Continuous cloud-based updates.
 Block threats beyond viruses including executables, scripts, invalid files, and more.
 Optionally limit input files to a specific set of file types (e.g. PDF and Word Documents only).
-Wide file format support including Office, PDF, HTML, Flash.
+Wide file format support including Office, PDF, HTML, Flash, MSG, and a wide range of image file formats.
 Zip support including .Zip, .Rar, .DMG, .Tar, and other archive formats.
 Multi-threat scanning across viruses, malware, trojans, ransomware, and spyware.
 High-speed in-memory scanning delivers subsecond typical response time.

 inputFile: file